rAlexr/Natours/README.md

 **NPM**

-- install / use modules / pracice
+- install / use modules / practice

 This project was built by following the [Udemy Course](https://www.udemy.com/course/advanced-css-and-sass/).